Open a Bank Account in Hungary - Updated for 2021

 Your account in Hungary will generally allow the use of the Hungarian Forint and/or other currencies, like Euros or US Dollars.
 Many international banks have opened branches in Hungary and foreigners have a wide range of banks to choose from, some of which also have available websites in English.
 OTP Bank Group is one of the largest commercial banks in Hungary.

-Banking Law in Hungary
+Banking Law in Hungary in 2021

 The banking system in Hungary is straightforward and many foreign banks have opened branches in Hungary.
 The Magyar Nemzeti Bank is Hungary’s national bank and a member of the European System of Central Banks and the European System of Financial Supervision.
 The national bank observes the implementation of the banking law throughout the entire territory of Hungary.